freeCodeCamp/guide/src/pages/android-development/firebase/firebase-storage/setup/index.md

 You may have seen before or from any other resources, in adding dependencies 'compile' keyword is used since 'implementation' what i have added here.
 Then don't get confused because Google now deprecated 'compile' and in place of that you need to use 'implementation'

-If anybody found anything wrong or you think need some improovements in this article then, please correct this or just ask me to correct it.